 - What browser/version are you using?

-- Have you tried again after refreshing your browser (sounds silly, but sometimes it does the trick!)?
+- Have you tried again after refreshing your browser and/or refreshing MP (sounds silly, but sometimes it does the trick!)?

 - Have you tried again after logging out of MP and back in?

 - Have you tried again after closing your browser completely (all tabs!)?

 - Have you tried from a different browser?